ninpnin/scalanative-text-processor/README.md

 Process some text files with Scala and create native binaries to try out Scala Native.

-Build and run _nativeargs_ that uses an external library
+Build and run _nativetext_ that uses an external library

 ```bash
 mill nativetext.nativeLink